-The Parliament of Albania plays a key role in the enlargement the Twinnina process, and Project, Further Strengthening the Assembly of Albania in the context of EU Accession, aimed to increase the efficiency, liability, and transparency of Parliament in the accession process.
+The Parliament of Albania plays a key role in the enlargement process, and the Twinning Project, Further Strengthening the Assembly of Albania in the context of EU Accession, aimed to increase the efficiency, liability, and transparency of Parliament in the accession process.
 By strengthening the regulatory oversight functions of the Assembly, the project enhanced Parliament's ability to monitor the implementation of obligations arising from the Stabilisation and Association Agreement with the EU.